 Failures or deficiencies that are not an immediate threat to health or safety of residents and do not threaten damage to property.
 These failures may impact quality of life for resident and may pose a threat if left unattended.
-One commode clogged in home with multiple commodes, appliance not operating, no hot water, drain clogs, investigate mold or mildew growth (active water leaks are emergency), loose or detached hand-rails and grab bars. etc. Missing or Inoperative Life, Health, Safety Equipment: Fire Extinguishers, Carbon Monoxide Detectors (including battery alerts).
+One commode clogged in home with multiple commodes, appliance not operating, no hot water, heating and cooling over weather thresholds, drain clogs, investigate mold or mildew growth (active water leaks are emergency), loose or detached handrails and grab bars., pest or rodent infestation.
+An infestation is defined as the presence of an unusually large number of insects or animals in a place, typically so as to cause damage or disease.